karthiknayak02/my_shell/README.md

 - `cmd param∗`
    The user submits this command to execute a program.
 Here, cmd is a token that specifies the filename of the program the user wants to execute.
 It is followed by zero or more tokens specifying parameters. mysh should wait for the program to finish before it prompts for and accepts the next command.
-If, cmd starts with a / character, it is a full path name starting at the root.
-Similarly, a cmd that starts with ./ is a path name starting in the current directory.
+If, cmd starts with a `/` character, it is a full path name starting at the root.
+Similarly, if a cmd that starts with `./` is a path name starting in the current directory.
 - `cmd param∗ &`
    This command is identical to the previous one, except that the program should run in the background, that is, mysh should immediately prompt for and accept the next command.